Juan-45/reactv18_boilerplate/README.md

 - For a fresh start: npm run new
 - To start working in development mode: npm run build-dev
-- To start the server (use a separate terminal): npm run nodemon
+- To start the server (use a separate terminal): npm run nodemon.
+Go to http://localhost:3000/.
 - To build production bundles: npm run build-prod